corrode/corrode.github.io/content/drafts/async.md

 [sqlx](https://github.com/launchbadge/sqlx).
 In your own code, try to avoid async-only public APIs to make downstream usage easier.

+However, it's important to know that there are alternatives to Tokio and that they are worth exploring.

 ### Consider The Alternatives

 Currently, Rust's core language and its standard library offer just the absolute